paroxp/rafalp/content/about.md

     <span aria-hidden>( https://hurstdev.co.uk )</span>
   </summary>

-  - Working with variety of clients on different needs, solutions and technologies
+  - Worked with variety of clients on different needs, solutions and technologies
-  - Being able to choose a stack for each project to satisfy needs
+  - Been able to choose a stack for each project to satisfy needs
-  - Working with PHP, Laravel, CakePHP, jQuery, NodeJS, Gulp, Grunt, Ansible, Vagrant, NGINX, Ubuntu Server, Puppet, Shell Scripts
+  - Worked with PHP, Laravel, CakePHP, jQuery, Node.js, Gulp, Grunt, Ansible, Vagrant, NGINX, Ubuntu Server, Puppet, Shell Scripts
-  - Delivering services in a form of REST APIs, eCommerce Stores, CMS, Web Applications, Chat
+  - Delivered services in a form of REST APIs, eCommerce Stores, CMS, Web Applications, Chat
-  - Helping out junior members of the team in progression
+  - Helped out junior members of the team in progression
-  - Helping out in recruitment process
+  - Helped out in recruitment process
-  - Solving interesting problems to satisfy clients needs
+  - Solved interesting problems to satisfy clients needs
-  - Being on call for certain clients
+  - Been on call for certain clients
-  - Using ticketing system Codebase and JIRA for assignment and tracking
+  - Used ticketing systems Codebase and JIRA for project management

 </details>
 <details data-details open>